akshita1807/OOPS/README.md

-when we use the same function name both in base and derived class the function in base class is declared as virtual virtual function is accessed by a pointer to the base class Pure-virtual Functions with no defination.Starts with virtual keyword and end with =0.
+when we use the same function name both in base and derived class the function in base class is declared as virtual virtual function is accessed by a pointer to the base class
+Pure-virtual Functions virtual function with no defination.Starts with virtual keyword and end with =0.